-Let me give you a classical example of sensory adaptation.
+Let me give you a classic example of sensory adaptation.

-You enter a fast food restaurant and the smell of fries catches immediately your attention.
-You will be made aware of the smell but after few minutes you won’t smell it anymore.
+You enter a fast food restaurant and the smell of fries immediately catches your attention.
+You will be aware of the smell but after a few minutes you will not smell it anymore.

 Your sensitivity to this odor gradually decreases to the point you don't smell it anymore, however any new customer entering the restaurant will smell it.

 To explain sensory fatigue, let's go back to the chain of sensory perception discussed briefly on the Five Senses page.
 To perceive and recognize an aroma for example, there should be enough aromatic compounds reaching your olfactory receptors so that you can be aware of the perception.
 When the stimulus is very intense however, the sensory system will “shut down” once it has conveyed the information to your brain for seconds.

 The consequence is a decrease in sensitivity of your senses, and you are likely to perceive the aromas or tastes less and less intensively.

 T his phenomenon can affect your wine tasting experience in several ways: